Homemade Healthy Snacks

 Peter Barrett, chef and food writer, explains that a healthy snack also must be so “delicious that you do want to eat it.
 It must be nutrient-dense and satisfying so that you don’t need a lot of it to feel satiated.”
 For example, while a raw carrot is a decent snack, Barrett explains that “a pickled one has the same crunch and nutrition but tastes much more interesting.”

-Try Roundglass teacher Peter Barrett’s hot-brined pickled carrots as a healthy snack
+Try Peter Barrett’s hot-brined pickled carrots

 Healthy snacks can bring people together too.
 We all know snacks are a sure-fire way to get a party started.
 According to Maegan Brown, author of 50 Beautiful Boards, homemade snack boards “with simple recipes and creative twists” are a good way to bring family and friends together.
-Whether it’s for a party, a boardgame night, or on a big game night, Brown’s trays loaded with healthy nibbles score big over packets of processed food.
+Whether it’s for a party, a picnic, a boardgame night, or a big game night, trays loaded with healthy nibbles score big over packets of processed food.

 Homemade snacks are also more versatile in terms of catering to different tastes.
 For instance, Brown’s “Top-Your-Own Oatmeal Board” is a simple, big bowl of cooked oats, served along with a variety of toppings: nuts, seeds, fruits, and honey, for a hungry family to make their own individual bowls with their favorites.
 The dish “packs a huge punch in the nutrition department as a great source of whole grains and fiber,” writes Brown.